-While there are some negative effects as noted, there are also some positives.
+While there are some negative effects as noted, there are also some positive xylitol benefits.
 Most health care professionals agree that xylitol is good for oral health.
 The dental community likes it because it is said to have the ability to prevent cavities.

 A study published in the Journal of Dental Education said, “The replacement of sucrose with sorbitol and xylitol may significantly decrease the incidence of dental caries.”
 (11)

-A 2009 article published in the European Journal of Dentistry provides some details as to why:
+A 2009 article was published about xylitol benefits in the European Journal of Dentistry provides some details as to why:

 Xylitol has beneficial effects on the oral flora not shared by other polyols.
 The evidence so far supports specific xylitol-effects on oral bacteria, but not on saliva.
 Xylitol cannot be metabolized by plaque bacteria, contrary to sorbitol and other 6-carbon polyols, and may thus favor mineralization.
 (12)

 We cannot jump to the conclusion that xylitol will completely keep cavities from forming, because there are some conflicting studies.
 A frequently cited review in the Caries Research Journal said, “There is no evidence for a caries-therapeutic effect of xylitol.”
 It is hard to know which one to believe.
 (13)

 I believe xylitol is fairly safe for toothpaste or chewing gum sweetener.
 However it is not recommended in large amounts in general food.